sqlparser/sqlflow_public/grabit/readme.md

 ```

 #### 4. databaseType
-This parameter specify the database dialect of the SQL scripts that been analyzed by the SQLFlow.
+This parameter specifies the database dialect of the SQL scripts that the SQLFlow has analyzed.

 ```txt
 	access,bigquery,couchbase,dax,db2,greenplum,hana,hive,impala,informix,mdx,mssql,